-battles, violence against civilians, riots and protests) that involve either the government, rebel group militias, or civilians.
-Given our interest on studying local conflict that does not involve the government and mostly involves disputes over land and territory between ethnic groups, we exploit information in ACLED to construct several measures of conflict.
+We employ data from ACLED for the 1997-2014 period, which includes information on the location (latitude and longitude) and severity (number of fatalities) of different types of conflict episodes (i.e., battles, violence against civilians, riots and protests) that involve either the government, rebel group militias, or civilians.
+Given our interest in studying local conflict that does not involve the government and mostly involves disputes over land and territory between ethnic groups, we exploit information in ACLED to construct several measures of conflict.
 Our main measure of non-civil conflict follows Moscona et al. (2020) and includes all conflict events that do not include the government or rebels seeking to replace the central government as one of the actors.
 Additionally, we construct a measure of local conflict defined as all conflict events for which both actors engaged in violence are geographically local and/or ethnically local groups (Moscona et al., 2020).
 We also exploit the measure of ethnic conflict proposed in Depetris-Chauvin et al. (2020) and follow a similar approach to construct a measure of land-related conflict.
 To do so, we exploit the fact that ACLED includes a description of its conflict observations.
-We code conflict as land-related if specific keywords related to land are documented in the dataset.17
+We code conflict as land-related if specific keywords related to land are documented in the dataset.

 For each aforementioned conflict definition we construct a measure of (i) conflict prevalence at the grid cell level, i.e. a dummy that equals 1 if during the study period any conflict event of a specific type has occurred in a given cell and zero otherwise.
 Additionally, we use the information on the severity and recurrence of conflict events to construct three measures of conflict intensity at the grid cell level.
 Specifically, we measure (ii) the number of conflict events that occurred in a given cell, (iii) the fraction of years with at least one conflict event in a given cell, and (iv) the number of casualties associated with these events in a given cell.
-Figure A.2(a) depicts the prevalence of non-civil conflict in Africa at the 50km×50km grid cell level according to ACLED.
-Additionally, Figures A.2(b)-A.2(d) depict the various measures of conflict incidence, i.e., the number of deaths, the number of events, and the share of years with conflict.
+Figure A.3(a) depicts the prevalence of non-civil conflict in Africa at